 Simple classification has led to a general confusion about the animals.
-The word “rodentia” comes from the Latin word “rodere,” which means “to gnaw.”
+The word "rodentia" comes from the Latin word "rodere," which means "to gnaw."
 Ask any rabbit parent, and they will tell you that these animals love to gnaw!
 Gnawing rabbits can sometimes even pose a problem when owners decide to keep free roam bunnies, as anything is game for their little teeth.

 Why?
 Because the incisors that are found in both rodents and lagomorphs are constantly growing.
 This is often the driving factor in the incessant gnawing, as mice, rabbits, rats, and hares alike have to wear down their teeth.
-If they do not, if often leads to oral health issues and, in turn, gastrointestinal issues.
+If they do not, it often leads to oral health issues and, in turn, gastrointestinal issues.

 In the early 20th century, paleontologists, specifically at the Smithsonian Institute, began looking at the differences between rodents and lagomorphs.
 That is when James W. Gidley, in 1912 proposed changing their classification to that of a lagomorph.

-For more information, check out “Rabbits: The Animal Answer Guide,” by Susan Lumpkin, John Seidensticker
+For more information, check out "Rabbits: The Animal Answer Guide," by Susan Lumpkin, John Seidensticker.

 This article was originally published April 29, 2020.